Brett-Plemons/PDF-to-JSON-Converter/README.md

 This provides a simplified systematic process of taking data from input and illustrate the process of how the app will organize data.

 ## Setup
-To get started with this program find the [How-To](https://github.com/KaynRyu/semesterProject/wiki/Getting-Started) or in the Wiki.
+To get started with this program find the [Getting Started](https://github.com/KaynRyu/semesterProject/wiki/Getting-Started) or in the Wiki.

 ## References
 For this project I have already used a lot of resources, and these are the ones that ultimately I used in the creation of my script.